 The most prevalent super bug these days is Methicillin Resistant Staphlococcal Aureus, or MRSA (pronounced “mer-sa” to rhyme with bursa, curse-a, or purse-a).
 Staph aureus is a common bug which is pretty much found everywhere—hands, table tops, doorknobs, and so forth.
 Staph aureus exists on normal skin, along with many other staph species and other bacteria.
 These organisms exert beneficial effects.
 It is not proper to have sterilized skin.
 We need “good” bacteria on our skin, in our gut, and elsewhere to be healthy.

-Normally, staph aureus are easily killed by a common penicillin-type antibiotic called methicillin, which has been around since 1959.
+Normally, staph aureus is easily killed by a common penicillin-type antibiotic called methicillin, which has been around since 1959.
 Interestingly, doctors no longer prescribe methicillin, but it is still used in the laboratory to check for resistance.
 We use a cousin to methicillin called dicloxacillin instead.
 A mutation in some strains of staph aureus provides resistance to methicillin, hence the name methicillin resistant staph aureus or MRSA.
 Bacteria such as MRSA which are resistant to methicillin are, by extension, resistant to all drugs in the penicillin and cephalosporin family.
 That’s a lot of resistance.

 MRSA comes in two varieties, community-acquired, affecting free living folks, and hospital-acquired, which is associated with being in, or having recently been in, the hospital.
 The hospital-acquired version of MRSA is also resistant to several other antibiotics because most bacteria that live in hospitals have additional antibiotic resistance.